knative/docs/docs/serving/encryption/configure-certmanager-integration.md

-# Installing and configuring net-certmanager
+# Configuring Knative cert-manager integration

 Knative Serving relies on a bridging-component to use cert-manager for automated certificate provisioning.
-If you intend to use that feature, you need to install net-certmanager.
+If you intend to use that feature, you need to enable the Knative cert-manager integration.

 ## Prerequisites